Ziverael/Ziverael/README.md

     <img src="https://skillicons.dev/icons?i=git,docker,latex,blender" />
   </a>
 </p>

+### My actual projects
+*RPGmanager*
+When I was younger I spent a lot of time in front of the RTS games and I absolutelly felt in love with StarCraft.
+From the other side I really like board games and pen&paper RPGs.
+Few months ago I found interesting project of StarCraft pen&paper RPG and I decided to build session manager.
+Actually I call this project RPGmanager and it will be website supporting game sessions in StarCraft RPG.
+I would like to create a set of tools to support players and game master and to make the experience of playing more exciting without spending money for expensive assets and gadgets.

+The project has low priority, but when it achieve playable stage I will deploy it at github.

 <!--
 **Ziverael/Ziverael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.